MobileRoboticsSkoltech/rgbd-slam-dockers/orb-slam3/README.md

 # ORB-SLAM3 Docker image
 This repo contains ready Dockerfile for building ORB-SLAM3 image.
-You can use original version or modification for working with two cameras simultaneously.
+It supports original ORB-SLAM3 version as well as our modification with 2 RGB-D cameras support.

 ## Building and launching Docker image